abditwayessa/nmc/README.md

 ## Problem Statement 📋

-The National Medium Clinic faces significant challenges with its current paper-based system.
+The Medium Clinic faces significant challenges with its current paper-based system.
 As patient numbers increase, manual processes are becoming inefficient, requiring excessive manpower and resources.
 Key issues include:

 - **Redundancy of Information**: Duplicated data across multiple locations leads to inconsistencies and management challenges.
 - **Delayed Information Storage**: Storing information in real-time is difficult due to manual organization.